tobie/modulr/README.markdown

 which is does static analysis to recursively resolve its dependencies.

-The program, its dependencies and a small, namespaced JavaScript library are concatenated into a single `js` file.
-This improves load times by [minimizing HTTP requests](http://developer.yahoo.com/performance/rules.html#num_http).
+The program, its dependencies and a small, namespaced JavaScript library are concatenated into a single `js` file with optional minification through the [YUI Compressor](http://developer.yahoo.com/yui/compressor/).
+This improves load times by
+[minimizing HTTP requests](http://developer.yahoo.com/performance/rules.html#num_http).
 Further load time performance improvements are made possible by the built-in [lazy evaluation](http://googlecode.blogspot.com/2009/09/gmail-for-mobile-html5-series-reducing.html)